Watch real Users. Understand Why User Struggle.

 When a user loads their cart, starts checkout, and disappears, session recordings reveal the issue: broken promo codes, unexpected costs, or untrustworthy payment forms.

-See why users abandon at the last step.
+See why users abandon their purchases at the last step.

 Engineering Teams